 The time between your 20s and 30s is probably the one with most adventure.
-Vast majority focuses on their careers and degrees, but there are certain things you should focus for a stable finance in future.
+Vast majority focuses on their careers and degrees, but there are certain things you should focus to achieve true financial freedom and independence in future.
 Maybe you have done pretty well in managing money, or maybe you have no idea how to, because you have just started to make money.
 Today, I’m going to list out 3 important financial goals you should achieve before 30.

 1. Build Your Own Wall

 Money makes money; and the money that makes money, makes more money.Benjanim Franklin

 I remember when I started working at a very early age, all I had in my mind was to buy a new latest Nokia N73 phone.
 The cost of buying that phone was probably 10 or 20 times my monthly salary.
 However, I still wanted it for some silly reason.

 Finally when I accumulated enough money to buy it, I found it very difficult to spend it in one go.
 I couldn’t imagine myself buying a depreciating asset with months of salary.
 Even though I had no idea what a real asset or depreciating asset could be at that time.
 I still knew I could use this money somewhere more sensibly.

 After several years, I’m glad I didn’t buy that expensive phone.
 Had I purchased that phone, the value would have become zero till now.
 However, that was not the only good thing, it also helped me get a kick start to build my own capital.
 Although I spent some amount of it, but I somehow managed to invest the remaining in places where it could grow.

 However, not many gets the luxury to save with patience and convert it into a capital with their own hard work.
 I have seen many people who hardly have any cash in their bank accounts.
 Forget about building a capital.
 If you’re among the group who don’t have enough savings to keep aside then you probably need to work hard.
 Or you need to upskill yourself to leverage your time and earn more, to increase your income.